jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 ```
 1. User searches for Food A (or loads protocol template).
 Defaults for dilution strategy, threshold, and dosing strategy are set and table is rendered.
-2. User can configure Food A settings:
+2. User can configure Food A settings and have the table update:
    - Food name
    - Protein concentration (in the UI, expressed as g of protein per 100 grams or ml serving size of food)
    - Food type (solid/liquid)